azimAVI/Stream-Talk/README.md

 # Stream-talk

 Stream-talk is a real-time streaming chat application built using Django as the backend.
-It allows users to create and join live chat rooms, conduct audio and video conversations, share screens, record sessions, and more.
+It allows users to create and join live chat rooms, conduct audio and video conversations.

 ## Features